Skip to content

 # }

-• Storage is the in-tree hand-rolled wide-integer module (crate::wide_int); there is no external big-integer dependency.
-The wide-int type never appears in your code - you work through from_bits / to_bits and the normal arithmetic.
+• Storage is an in-tree const-generic big integer, Int<N> over N u64 limbs (internal to the crate; there is no external big-integer dependency).
+The backend type never appears in your code — you work through from_bits / to_bits and the normal arithmetic.